dbactual/thomaspaine/content/pages/resources/sherman-copy-di.md

 The handwriting analysis noted this draft was not created by Roger Sherman.
 Rather, this manuscript was seemingly made for Sherman and other Declaration committee members for review.
 Historically, we know that Sherman and his fellow Committee of Five members simultaneously participated in various Congressional committees, and Sherman's involvement in drafting the Declaration did not appear in the historical record until a preliminary draft was completed.
 Sherman and Adams were the only members of the Committee of Five that were also selected for the Board of War and Ordinances on June 12, 1776.
 Sherman's involvement on the Committee of War could have precluded him from more active involvement in the Declaration's initial committee deliberations, thus necessitating the creation of this manuscript. <a href="#footnotes">(17)</a> The inscription (verso), *“A beginning perhaps - Original with Jefferson…”*, as well as the early draft state of the text, appeared to support the timeframe in which this would have happened.
 Sherman's initials on the upper right corner (verso) indicated that he received, reviewed & approved this draft, and signed off on it procedurally.
 The date of June 24, 1776 (recto) may indicate the date Sherman received the draft.
 Sherman's initials and approval of the manuscript allowed us to understand how and why it left his possession, and potentially forwarded to fellow Committee member Robert R. Livingston or significant others.

 Analysis of the "R.S." initials utilized Roger Sherman's "R" and "S" initials from the engrossed copy of the Declaration of Independence as a period reference.
 Comparison via light board overlay demonstrated an excellent match, with deviation attributed to natural variation.
+Roger Sherman's handwritten initials on the upper right corner (verso) of this manuscript validate its creation prior to Sherman's death in 1793.

 <center><img src="/images/sherman-copy-di-16.png"></center>